Welcome to Year 6

 As scientists, we will learn about living things and their habitats, the conditions for living things to grow, and how to classify plants, animals and microorganisms.
 We will also learn about electricity; constructing circuits and voltage.

 As geographers, we will learn about mapping the world, locating places and reading maps, and conducting fieldwork and presenting findings.
-We will further develop their understanding of physical geography around the world.
+We will further develop our understanding of physical geography around the world.

 As theologians, we will consider the question, do you have to believe in God to be good?
 We will explore what good means to different people.
 We will learn about Buddhism, enlightenment, the Four Noble Truths and the Eightfold Path followed in daily life.
 We will also learn about humanist beliefs and the beliefs of an atheist.